Celebrate Fair Housing Month with the Equal Rights Center

 Professor and historian G. Derek Musgrove will give a keynote talk about the history of exclusionary housing policies in the region.
 Musgrove is the author of Rumor, Repression, and Racial Politics: How the Harassment of Black Elected Officials Shaped Post-Civil Rights America, co-author author of Chocolate City: A History of Race and Democracy in the Nation’s Capital and creator of “Black Power in Washington, D.C.” a web-based map of Black Power activism in the nation’s capital between 1961 and 1998.
 Following the keynote, stakeholders in the region will address the government’s role in combatting systemic inequality in housing, and the importance of using a regional approach to do so.
 Captioning and Spanish interpretation will be provided.
 For additional reasonable accommodation requests, please contact email@example.com by April 15th.
 Register here.

-Sponsored by the Equal Rights Center, with support from the Metropolitan Washington Council of Governments.
+Sponsored by the Equal Rights Center, with support from the DC Department of Housing & Community Development and Metropolitan Washington Council of Governments.

 The Equal Rights Center (ERC) — a national non-profit organization — is a civil rights organization that identifies and seeks to eliminate unlawful and unfair discrimination in housing, employment and public accommodations in its home community of Greater Washington DC and nationwide.
 The ERC’s core strategy for identifying unlawful and unfair discrimination is civil rights testing.
 When the ERC identifies discrimination, it seeks to eliminate it through the use of testing data to educate the public and business community, support policy advocacy, conduct compliance testing and training, and, if necessary, take enforcement action.
 For more information, please visit www.equalrightscenter.org.